 The leaves are lance-shaped, 7 to 14 cm (3 to 6 in) long, medium green and have a soft texture.
 They are evergreen in humid climates but semi-evergreen where the dry season is pronounced, with some leaf-fall occurring.

 The flowers are small with white petals and a yellow centre, resembling strawberry flowers.
-They are normally in full bloom from spring to summer, with light blooms on and off at other times of times of the year, but are short-lived, lasting only a day.
+They are normally in full bloom from spring to summer, with light blooms on-and-off at other times of the year, but are short-lived, lasting only a day.

-Fertilised flowers are followed by round, 1.2 cm (0.5 in) diameter, berry-like fruit that are green when young, changing to yellow before ripening to bright red with thin skin, fleshy pulp and numerous tiny, round seed.
+The fertilised flowers are followed by round, berry-like fruit, 1.2 cm (0.5 in) diameter, that are green when young, changing to yellow before ripening to bright red with thin skin, fleshy pulp and numerous tiny, round seed.

-Jamaica Cherry is cultivated as a garden tree for its interesting form, foliage, the shade it gives and the numerous, small fruit it produces, which are edible with a sweetish taste.
-These are mostly eaten fresh out-of-hand but can also made into jam.
+Jamaica Cherry is occasionally cultivated in gardens for its shapely form, attractive foliage, the shade it gives and the numerous, small fruit it produces, which are edible with a sweetish taste.
+These are mostly eaten fresh out-of-hand but can also be made into jam.

 Honeybees can be observed working the flowers, but there does not appear to be any published information on its importance to bee forage or honey production.